gab-studios/gab-cmdline/README.md

 Build
 ---------
-Use Maven to build - mvn package.
+Use Maven to build - `mvn package`.

 Dependencies